 Hadrian's Wall Panorama at Sunset

-England’s northernmost county, location of Hogwarts and home to more castles than anywhere else in the world, Northumberland is pretty epic.
+Our northernmost county, location of Hogwarts and home to more castles than anywhere else in England, Northumberland is pretty epic.

 It’s a huge area of land in North East England, bordered by Scotland, facing the wild North Sea and stacked with stunning scenery and ancient monuments.